 For instance, I have worked for many years in financial services compliance, thus know how financial institutions operate and where the pain points in compliance are for the potential clients of RegTech companies.
 I have also long experience in working with companies selling RegTech solutions and I have been doing a lot of research on the sector.
 (Details can be found on my LinkedIn profile, but I’m, of course, more than happy to answer any questions – just contact me on Twitter).
 Make sure the same holds true for the influencer you want to work with.

 Before you get started, make sure to establish some ground rules:

 define scope and details like platform, channels, content, frequency, timing etc.

-make sure the influencer marks posts as an advertisement if it fits the purpose, for example, by using hashtags like #ad or #sponsored – regulators like the FTC have dedicated rules about required disclosures; and
+make sure the influencer marks posts as an advertisement if it fits the purpose, for example, by using hashtags like #ad or #sponsored – regulators like the FTC have dedicated rules about required disclosures;

-agree on a right to remove posts – even where there is no bad intention, a specific post could have negative consequences, maybe simply because the circumstances have changed.
+Agree on a right to remove posts – even where there is no bad intention, a specific post could have negative consequences, maybe simply because the circumstances have changed.
 In such a case, you’ll be glad to have this option to remedy the situation at least to an extent.

 Some people might be reluctant to get overly restricted or told what they are supposed to write.
 There can be good reason for that since an influencer has a vital interest to remain authentic, so they do not want to be perceived as a corporate voice.
 On the other hand, reluctance to agree to some ground rules without good reason sounds like an indication that something isn’t quite right.
 If it is an issue, try to see the situation from the point of influencer and attempt to find some middle ground both parties can live with.